SunAkagi/edu-cpo-lab-1/README.md

 ### **When to Use Property-Based Testing (PBT):**

 - To test the general properties of the program.
-- For automatically generating a large number of test cases across a broad input space.
+- For automatically generating a large number of test cases.
 - To uncover edge cases and bugs that are hard to identify manually.
 - Suitable for large and complex input spaces.

 ## **Recommended Approach:**

-- **Combining Both Approaches:** The ideal approach is to use both unit testing and property-based testing together.
+- **Combining Both Approaches:**

+The ideal approach is to use both unit testing and property-based testing together.
 Unit tests ensure that the system works as expected for known use cases, while PBT can help discover edge cases and validate broader properties of the system.
 This combination maximizes the reliability and robustness of your code.